Home>Health Hub>Weight Loss>Achieving Healthy & Sustainable Weight Loss

 Instead, focus on a balanced diet that includes a variety of foods that support long-term health.
 A Mediterranean style diet is a great example.

-3. It results in steady weight loss of around 0.5-2lb a week
+3. It results in steady weight loss

 If that seems like a lot, bear in mind that smaller reductions (for example 250-300 calories a day) will also lead to weight loss, just at a slower rate.
 With this approach, you could lose about 2 pounds per month.
 This might not sound like much, but over 6 months, the results will stack up.